saketkc/vayuayan/docs/examples.rst

 Examples
 ========

-This section provides comprehensive examples of using cpcbfetch for various use cases.
+This section provides comprehensive examples of using vayuayan for various use cases.

 Basic AQI Data Retrieval
 -------------------------